leomotors/waifu-bot/apps/README.md

 # apps

 - bot -> Discord Bot
-- web -> Website for Users to edit their playlist
+- client -> Website Frontend for Users to edit their playlist
+- server -> Backend Server with Database